-Senior Trump Official Admits They Can No Longer Defend Him Against Accusations He’s A ‘Wannabe Dictator’
+Senior Trump Official Admits They Can No Longer Defend Him Against Accusations He's A 'Wannabe Dictator'

 A senior official in Donald Trump's administration said they can no longer defend him against the accusations of critics after the violence that took place at the U.S. Capitol this week, the latest instance of the president losing the backing of a longtime ally.

-Trump has come under intense scrutiny in the days after the attack on the Capitol, when crowds of his supporters surrounded the building and forced their way inside in an attack that is now connected to the deaths of six people.
-Prior to the siege, Trump spoke to his supporters, falsely claiming that the election had been stolen from him, advising them to be strong, and telling them he would go to the Capitol with them.
-Trump instead returned to the White House, where reports indicate he watched with excitement as his supporters besieged the building while Congress was tallying Electoral College votes and finalizing Joe Biden’s win.
+Trump has come under intense scrutiny in the days after the storming of the Capitol, when crowds of his supporters surrounded the building and forced their way inside in an attack that is now connected to the deaths of six people.
+Prior to the siege, Trump spoke to his supporters and falsely claimed that the election had been stolen from him, advising them to be strong and telling them he would go to the Capitol with them.
+Trump instead returned to the White House, where reports indicate he watched with excitement as his supporters besieged the building while Congress was tallying Electoral College votes and finalizing Joe Biden's win.

 Many have spoken out against his actions and rhetoric leading up to the attack, including many close allies and members of his own party.
 As NYMag's Intelligencer reported, one unnamed senior official said they could no longer dispute the accusations from critics who called him a fascist.